June 2018 Newsletter

 HeinOnline recently celebrated its 18th birthday.
 Since May of 2000, HeinOnline has provided legal and academic information to the library community and beyond in an image-based, user-friendly, and fully searchable format.

 HeinOnline has supported both HTTP and HTTPS protocols for many years.
-Effective June 19th, 2018, HeinOnline is phasing out the HTTP protocol and is automatically redirecting all visitors to the secured (HTTPS) version of our site: //heinonline.org/HOL/Welcome.
+Effective June 19th, 2018, HeinOnline is phasing out the HTTP protocol and is automatically redirecting all visitors to the secured (HTTPS) version of our site: https://heinonline.org/HOL/Welcome.

 HeinOnline will be attending the American Library Association (ALA) meeting next month in New Orleans and will soon be announcing an exciting surprise.
 Stay tuned for details!